mgmarlow/mgmarlow.com/words/2022-05-02-learning-emacs.md

 This effort, previously believed insurmountable, was easy and educational.
 With just a few packages, I managed to match the functionality of my primary text editor.
 Most importantly, I found myself reaching for Emacs's built-in help system instead of scouring the web, reinforcing my familiarity with the tool and accelerating my proficiency.

 Prebuilt distributions are an awesome demonstration of what is possible with Emacs, but I don't think they're a good introduction to the editor.
 Instead, I think the best way to get started with Emacs is with a minimum-viable configuration.
-Just enough stuff to bring Emacs up-to-par with a modern editor and nothing else.
+Just enough stuff to bring Emacs up to par with a modern editor and nothing else.

 Follow along with the rest of this article and you'll have your own, very capable Emacs ready for experimentation.